 Hoya usually blooms throughout the summer, from June to October.
 But this tropical plant can bloom in your house all year round.
 If you happen to have a Hoya which never blooms, this probably sounds unreal to you.
 Try moving it to another spot, or provide your plant more artificial light.
 You will see how good it reacts.

 The wax flower usually likes bright natural light and it is the most important factor for blooming.
-Just be careful, although it loves the sun and heat, Hoya could burn in strong sunlight.
+Just be careful, although it loves the sun and heat, Hoya could burn in direct sunlight.
 If the plant is placed next to a window, you must provide a curtain to protect it.

 If you still can’t decide where to place your new Hoya plant, the best option is on the window facing north.
 That has shown the best results for many gardeners.